-Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other key stakeholders
+Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.

-The Group communicates with shareholders and other stakeholders through the Annual Report and Accounts, half yearly trading updates, the AGM, capital markets days and one-toone meetings with certain existing or potential new shareholders.
-Individual Board members and committee chairs also make themselves available for one to one ad hoc dialogue with wider stakeholders.
+The Group communicates with shareholders through the Annual Report and Accounts, half yearly trading updates, the AGM, capital markets days and one-to-one meetings with certain existing or potential new shareholders.

 Reports from the Audit, Nomination and Remuneration Committees are set out within the Annual Report.
-A report from the Sustainability Committee will be included in the 2024 Annual Report, although it should be noted a detailed sustainability report is set out in the 2023 annual report.